Trenchant-ymz/Inferring-Passengers-Interactive-Choice-on-Public-Transits-via-MA-AL/README.md

 To protect the privacy of passengers, we anonymize the card IDs as well as the plate numbers.

 ### Example
-Taking the following small piece of data as an example:
+Taking the following data as an example:

 | grid_id | key | route | time | type |	card | stage |
 | ------ | ------ | ------ |------ |------ |------ |------ |
 |1452 |	cbb639ab400b04e522cfc47584a3702f |	清湖 | 2016-09-06 07:04:24 |	subway_on |	8b688eabf26d1086d3db8a996ee9ee09 |	0 |
 |1534 |	17568993a93397afd36b3f042133b2ee |	上梅林 |	2016-09-06 07:26:30 |	subway_off |	8b688eabf26d1086d3db8a996ee9ee09 |	1 |

+There are seven attributes: grid_id indicates the grid coordinates at time time